chipaudette/OpenAudio/Docs/Programming Algorithms/Computing Filter Coefficients.md

 Computing Filter Coefficients
 ==============================

-The purpose of this doc is to show how filter coefficients can be computing using different tools.
+The purpose of this doc is to show how filter coefficients can be computed using different tools.

 Requirements
 ----------